-Select in the menu Tools, port the corresponding port of the USB-TTL adapter.
+In the menu Tools, select the corresponding port of the USB-TTL adapter.
 Open the serial monitor (by pressing CTRL-Shift-M or from the menu Tools).
 Set the key emulation to “Both NL & CR” and the speed to 115200 baud.
 This can be set in the bottom of terminal screen.

 Open Arduino IDE and go to Sketch -> Include Library -> Manage Libraries.
 Find and install the following libraries:

 Note that this tutorial was tested with the following versions of the libraries:

 Note You need to edit following constants and variables in the sketch:

 Connect USB-TTL adapter to PC and select the corresponding port in Arduino IDE.
 Compile and Upload your sketch to the device using “Upload” button.

 After application will be uploaded and started it will try to connect to ThingsBoard node using mqtt client and upload “temperature” and “humidity” timeseries data once per second.